AskMeAgain/TangleChain-System/README.md

 The console miner needs an init.json file where it takes all the settings.
 Just run with the init parameter, so an init file is created *ConsoleMiner.exe init*.
 *ConsoleMiner.exe run* just runs the console miner based on the init file.
 If you want to create a new chain, use *ConsoleMiner.exe run genesis*.
 Publish your chainsettings (eg: chainname, hash, address) and others can mine your chain too when they enter the information into the init.json file.

+###Donation

+If you want to support this project with some iotas, below is the donation address.
+The money is most likely used to pay for server.
+Thank you for reading

+XUAKJUNNUOUXMRBLDEDHNLCPBCQGVXCSPUTHMLJJTMGHOCBYAYVTQROYMFPMMOLMT9JAHARFCLKKWWBX9MNBHW9NRD